2019 election results: BJP secures more than 50% votes in all seven seats in Delhi

 In Delhi, all the seven Bharatiya Janata Party candidates secured more than 50% vote share in the Lok Sabha elections, the results of which were declared on Thursday.
 The Aam Aadmi Party was set to finish runners-up in two seats.

-First-time election candidate Gautam Gambhir of the Bharatiya Janata Party got more than 55% votes and won the East Delhi Lok Sabha seat, according to Election Commission numbers.
+First-time election candidate Gautam Gambhir of the Bharatiya Janata Party won the East Delhi Lok Sabha seat with more than 55% of the vote share, according to Election Commission numbers.
 His closest competitor was the Congress’s Arvinder Singh Lovely, while the Aam Aadmi Party’s candidate Atishi finished third.
 Gambhir, a cricketer-turned-politician, got 6.96 lakh votes.
-Lovely polled 3.04 lakh votes, while Atishi got 2.19 lakh.
+Lovely polled 3.04 lakh votes and Atishi recived 2.19 lakh votes.

-He also lashed out at Delhi Chief Minister Arvind Kejriwal, saying that while he had lost his conscience in this election, he would lose power in eight months.
+He also lashed out at Delhi Chief Minister Arvind Kejriwal, claiming that while the AAP leader had lost his conscience during the election, he would lose power in eight months.
 “The amount of mud he has spread in Delhi, as many lotuses will bloom here,” Gambhir added.
-Assembly elections will take place in Delhi early next year.
-The Aam Aadmi Party had won 67 out of 70 seats in the elections in 2015.
+Assembly elections in Delhi will take place early next year.
+The Aam Aadmi Party had won 67 of 70 seats in the elections in 2015.

-At 10.15 pm, Union minister Harsh Vardhan was leading by over 2 lakh votes against Congress’ JP Agarwal in the Chandni Chowk seat, while Meenakshi Lekhi was ahead of Congress’ Ajay Maken by 2.5 lakh votes in New Delhi constituency.
+At 10.15 pm, Union minister Harsh Vardhan was leading by over 2 lakh votes against Congress’ JP Agarwal in the Chandni Chowk seat, while BJP’s Meenakshi Lekhi was ahead of Congress’ Ajay Maken by 2.5 lakh votes in the New Delhi constituency.

-Delhi BJP chief Manoj Tiwari defeated former Chief Minister Sheila Dikshit by a margin of 3.66 lakh votes in North East Delhi.
+Delhi BJP chief Manoj Tiwari defeated former Chief Minister Sheila Dikshit by 3.66 lakh votes in North East Delhi.
 In the North West Delhi constituency, BJP candidate Hans Raj Hans defeated Gugan Singh of the Aam Aadmi Party by 5.53 lakh votes while the BJP’s Ramesh Bidhuri was leading AAP’s Raghav Chadha by 3.66 lakh votes in South Delhi.

 In the West Delhi seat, Parvesh Sahib Singh Verma, the son of former Chief Minister Sahib Singh Verma, defeated Congress candidate Mahabal Mishra by 5.78 lakh votes.